 Buying cheaper lubricants may seem like its helping to cut costs in the short term but in the longer term it can lead to increased maintenance costs over time, which ultimately affects your bottom line.

-At Certas Energy, we understand that you need to keep your machinery operating at maximum performance in all conditions.
-We offer a full range of hydraulic oils, engine oils and greases and other lubrications from leading manufacturer brands including Shell, Valvoline, Castrol and Gulf.
-Our range of products meet specifications for Caterpillar, JCB, Sany and Volvo and our technical teams support you in choosing the best-suited products for your equipment.
+At Certas Energy Lubricants, we understand that you need to keep your machinery operating at maximum performance in all conditions.
+We offer a full range of hydraulic oils, engine oils and greases and other lubrications from leading manufacturer brands including Shell, Valvoline, Castrol and Q8Oils.
+Products meet specifications for Caterpillar, JCB, Sany and Volvo and our technical teams support you in choosing the best-suited products for your equipment.

-To find out more about our range of lubricants for the construction industry, visit us at UK Construction Week on stand E120.
+To find out more about our range of lubricants for the construction industry, get in touch on 0800 371 910 or CE.email@example.com